Employer of Record

 Social Security in Hungary is a comprehensive system designed to provide financial protection and support to individuals in various stages of life, ensuring a safety net for both employees and self-employed individuals.
 Managed by the Hungarian government, the system encompasses a range of benefits and services aimed at promoting social welfare and economic stability.

-Key components of Hungary’s Social Security system include contributions towards pension schemes, health insurance, unemployment benefits, disability benefits, and various other social assistance programs.
+Key components of Hungary’s Social Security system include contributions towards pension schemes, health insurance, and various other social assistance programs.
 These contributions are mandatory for both employees and employers, with rates and regulations governed by Hungarian legislation.

-The Social Security framework in Hungary plays a crucial role in safeguarding the well-being of its workforce, offering security during periods of employment, retirement, illness, disability, and unemployment.
+The Social Security framework in Hungary plays a crucial role in safeguarding the well-being of its workforce, offering security during periods of employment, retirement, illness, disability, and certain other situations.
 Understanding and complying with these regulations are essential for businesses and individuals operating within Hungary, ensuring access to necessary benefits and maintaining legal compliance with national social policies.

 Employee Social Security Contributions